benstratton6/quantumResources/errorCorrection1_classical.md

 2. if so, identify where the error has occurred (to which bits),
 3. correct the error.

 Typically, steps (1) and (2) occur at the same time.
-A measurement in made on the physical bits with the ouput of the measurement (known as a **syndrome**) detailing both that an error has occurred and where that error has occurred.
+A measurement is made on the physical bits with the ouput of the measurement (known as a **syndrome**) detailing both that an error has occurred and where that error has occurred.
 In some codes, step (2) may not be necessary to fulfil step (3), with the error being correctable without its exact location (on exactly which bit is has occurred) being known.

 On the other hand, some codes are able to fulfill (1) without being able to fulfill (2) or (3).
 Such codes are said to perform **error detection**.
-In these cases, it is known that an error has occurred, but it is not know how to correct it.
+In these cases, it is known that an error has occurred, but it is not known how to correct it.

 With only the use of error detection, one can ensure the correct performance of some information processing protocol in the presence of noise by just repeat the protocol until it happens error free, discarding any cases where an error is detected and starting again.
 Although, depending on the probability of an error occurring, this might be very inefficient.

 ### The Repetition Code

-The simplest classical error correcting code is the 3-bit repetition code.
+A simple example of a classical error correcting code is the 3-bit repetition code.
 Here, each bit of logical information is encoded via three physical bits of information.
 Specifically,
 \begin{equation}
 \ket{0}_{L} \rightarrow \ket{000}, ~~~ \ket{1}_L \rightarrow \ket{111},
 \end{equation}
 where the left side of the arrow is a bit of logical information, denoted by the subscript $L$, and the right hand side is the physical information.
 The bit-string of logical information $\ket{010}_L$ is therefore physically encoded as $\ket{000111000}$, where 9 physical bits have been used to encode 3 logical bits.
-The bit-string $\ket{000}$ and $\ket{111}$ are called **logical codewords** of this error correcting code.
+The bit-string $\ket{000}$ and $\ket{111}$ are called **logical codewords** of this error correcting code, and they are the physical bit-strings used to encode the logical bit-strings.

-Consider a logical bit, say $\ket{0}$, is sent from one party to another via a noisy channel that causes the first physical bit to be flipped,
+Consider now that a logical bit $\ket{0}$ is sent from one party to another via a noisy channel that causes the first physical bit to be flipped,
 \begin{equation}
 \ket{0}_L = \ket{000} \xrightarrow{\rm Noisy~ Channel} (X \otimes \mathbb{I} \otimes \mathbb{I}) \ket{000} = \ket{100}.
 \end{equation}